11: A Warmer World- Temperature Effects On Chemical Reactions

 Table \(\PageIndex{2}\): Activation Energies (Ea, kJ mol−1) for extracellular soil enzymes involved in the degradation of lignocellulose.Adapted from Steinweg JM et al. (2013) PLOS ONE 8(3): e59943. https://doi.org/10.1371/journal.pone.0059943.
 Creative Commons CC0 public domain

-Q10temperature coefficients are also used to describe biological processes like respiration, the speed of neural signal propagation, metabolic rates, and more.
-Many biological processes are affected by temperature, especially ectotherms, which adjust their temperatures to outside environments, including daily and seasonal temperature shifts.
+Q10temperature coefficients are also used to describe biological processes such as respiration, neural signal propagation, and metabolic rates.
+Many biological processes are affected by temperature, especially in ectotherms, which adjust their body temperatures to their environments, including daily and seasonal temperature shifts.
 Mammals and birds alter their metabolic rates with temperature, as do hibernating animals.

-The Q10 temperature coefficient can be considered the factor by which the reaction rates (k or R) increase (factor of 2, 3, 1.5, etc) for each 10-degree K or C temperature increase.
-It is given by the following equation:
+The Q10 temperature coefficient is the factor by which the reaction rates (k or R) increase (factor of 2, 3, 1.5, etc) for each 10-degree K or C temperature increase.
+The following equation gives it:

 \begin{equation}